Spinosauridae: Diet and feeding

 A 2024 study by D'Amore et al., further vindicates the theory that spinosaurids were similar in niche to generalist or macro-generalist crocodilians.
 This study likewise suggests their jaws and teeth were well-suited to quick strikes and deep, puncturing bites, but not for slicing flesh or crushing bones.
 In particular, baryonychine spinosaurids probably did little oral processing of their prey when feeding, but by comparison, spinosaurines were found to be quite capable of processing the meat of relatively large vertebrate prey.
 None of these findings suggest any spinosaurids from either subfamily were restricted only to fish and small aquatic vertebrates.

+Hendrickx (2026) suggested that spinosaurids likely had a generalist dietary preference but probably consumed more aquatic prey than other theropods based on dentition analysis.
+Pittet (2026) analyzed skull elements referred to the two controversial taxa Cristatusaurus and Spinosaurus maroccanus, interpreting the analyzed data as consitent with a highly developed neurovascular system of the snout's tip and a high tooth replacement rate from a young age.
+Buffetaut et al. (2026) reported distinct types of spinosaurid teeth from the Early Cretaceous of eastern Thailand, including a type with no enamel ribbing, interpreted as having possible preference to terrestrial prey.